 This smoked meatloaf recipe stuffed with bacon and cheese is so amazing!
-If you’re looking for the ultimate comfort food that oozes with flavor, try this!
+If you’re looking for the ultimate comfort food that oozes with flavor, try this on your Traeger or Green Mountain smoker today!

 Are you starting to smoke meats again this year??
-We are, and this smoked meatloaf recipe is now listed as one of our favorite easy smoker recipes here on The Typical Mom.
+We are, and this smoked meatloaf recipe is now listed as one of our favorite smoker recipes here on The Typical Mom.
 It.
 Is.
 Incredible!!
-You can see that in the photo above I am sure. (affiliate links present)
+You can see that in the photo above I am sure. (affiliate links present, originally published 4/19)

 Let’s start with the basics of what you will need: